 4. You don’t have a support network to help lose weight

 Let’s be honest – losing weight is hard, and it’s even harder when you’re doing it alone.
 There is a definite connection to stress and weight loss.
 Getting support and having friends and family there to encourage you (instead of tempting you to eat that last cupcake) can make all the difference between sticking to your workout and diet plan and throwing caution to the wind and indulging a little too much.
 If your friends and family won’t support your weight loss efforts, find some people who will.
 And people that have workout buddies are always more successful than trying to stay on track by oneself.
+Remember these is a real issue with stress and weight loss so find ways to relieve your stress by associating yourself with positive people

 5. Your goals aren’t realistic

 Many people leap into diet and exercise with all the enthusiasm in the world, only too quickly have it fade away.
 One of the biggest reasons people abandon their workout plans and diet goals?
 They’re discouraged because their goals aren’t actually attainable.
 They get overwhelmed with eating healthy and exercising but not losing weight.
+So take a look at your goals and ask yourself if you are not being realistic.
+State with something attainable and work from there.

 While there are many other ways you can sabotage your progress on the scale, these are a few of the biggest ways you can hold yourself back when you’re trying to lose weight.
 Conquer these and you might beat that roadblock of not losing weight.